 - Proceedings commence with the filing of an initial written complaint before the court.
-In addition to listing the facts and arguments sustaining the claim, the claimant is required to list its witnesses and request the other evidence proceedings, such as inspections or surveys. - Service is made by the clerks, in person.
-Shipping agents represent owners'/disponent owners'/managers' interests and can receive documentation on their behalf. - Generally, the defendant has 30 days to challenge and oppose the claim.
-If it fails to present its defence, the facts presented by the claimant are deemed proven (exceptions apply). - With the opposition lodged, the judge will summon the parties and will try to resolve the dispute amicably or, that not being possible, prepare the final hearing. - At the final hearing, the witness will be examined and cross-examined by the lawyers representing each party, and the judge may intervene whenever it is deemed necessary.
-At the end, lawyers are required to issue their final arguments verbally. - The judge will then prepare and issue the judgment which, depending on the amount of the claim, can entail an appeal.
+In addition to listing the facts and arguments sustaining the claim, the claimant is required to list its witnesses and request the other evidence proceedings, such as inspections or surveys.
+The Law of Maritime Courts establishes that interested parties must file the relevant application within 180 days of their acknowledgment of the fact giving rise to the dispute, but these Courts are as of yet not operational. - Service is made by the clerks, in person.
+Shipping agents represent owners'/disponent owners'/managers' interests and can receive documentation on their behalf. - Generally, the defendant has 30 days to challenge and oppose the claim (the Law of Maritime Courts establishes a shorter timeframe of five days, but as mentioned these courts are not yet operational).
+If it fails to present its defence, the facts presented by the claimant are deemed proven (exceptions apply). - With the opposition lodged, the judge will summon the parties and will try to resolve the dispute amicably, or, that not being possible, prepare the final hearing. - At the final hearing, the witness will be examined and cross-examined by the lawyers representing each party, and the judge may intervene whenever it is deemed necessary.
+At the end, lawyers are required to issue their final arguments verbally. - The judge will then prepare and issue the judgment which, depending on the amount of the claim, can entail an appeal